iterative/katacoda-scenarios/get-started/stages/04-how-dvc-tracks-stages.md

 # How DVC stores the stage information?

 DVC stores stage configuration in `dvc.yaml` files.
-These files are automatically created by DVC to check the change in data and code, and also define relationships between the data, code, parameters, and stages.
+These files are automatically created by DVC to store various attributes of stages.

-Let's take a look at `dvc.yaml` file to see the content:

 `dvc.yaml`{{open}}

-It contains what we supplied to `dvc stage add`.
 It lists stages by name and defines `cmd`, `deps` and `outs` for each of them.

 Along with `dvc.yaml`, there is another file, `dvc.lock`, to track the changes in dependencies and outputs.

+`dvc.lock`{{open}}

-You can see that the structure of `dvc.lock` and `dvc.yaml` are similar.
+The structure of `dvc.lock` and `dvc.yaml` are similar.
+Along with the attributes found in `dvc.yaml`, it lists the hash values to track the changes.
-`dvc.lock` also has `prepare` to show the stage name and lists `cmd`, `deps` and `outs`.
-Additionally, it lists MD5 hashes we remember from adding files to DVC.

-DVC uses these hash values to track the change in dependencies.
 Usually, `dvc.yaml` files are considered manually editable, and `dvc.lock` files are for DVC's consumption.
-Maintaining the hash values for each dependency should be the work of programs!

-Note that we didn't `dvc add src/prepare.py`, and DVC wasn't tracking it before `dvc stage add`.
-We can add code dependencies to stages without checking in them first.
+> ℹ️  We didn't `dvc add src/prepare.py`, and DVC wasn't tracking it
+> before `dvc stage add`.
+We can add code dependencies to stages without
+> checking in them first.

 Listing DVC-tracked files with